-When Andi and I first started planning our 2-month robust Central America trip, we had some serious aversions to heading to Honduras.
+When my partner (@destinationchaser) and I first started planning our 2-month robust Central America trip, we had some serious aversions to heading to Honduras.
 Everything I had ever heard about Honduras concluded it was an unsafe, or even violently dangerous country to visit.
 And there didn’t seem to be much of an upside to Honduras.

 What I experienced blew me away.
 I actually feel awful for judging a country before seeing it for myself.
 I was more wrong than I could have ever imagined.